MaxMyzer/image-benchmark/README.md

 * Quality settings (how much can you save with quality reductions?)
   * TODO: How to standardize quality? - JPG compression will look worse than a comperable JXL, for example.
 Quality settings are not a standard.
 Perhaps go to qualities to get some percent reduciton in file size will be a good way to do this?
 * TODO: Variables specific for formats?
+* Add image libraries as part of comparison
+  * overall size (including non-STDLIB dependencies)
+  * how much do results differ?